-Students who choose the thesis option (six hours) will not be required to complete the written comprehensive exam administered by the School of Business.
+Students who choose the thesis option (six hours) will not be required to complete the written comprehensive exam administered by the School of Business (to be deleted, pending final OSRHE approval).
 Students who choose to write a thesis must complete the following steps prior to enrolling in ORGL 5991-6 Thesis:

 *Students who select the thesis option must complete six hours of Thesis, although all six hours do not have to be completed in one semester.
 Students who complete ORGL 5893 and subsequently decide to switch to the thesis option must complete six hours of Thesis credit.
 ORGL 5893 will not substitute for ORGL 5991-6.

 The M.S.O.L. degree will be awarded when the student has met all of the following requirements:

 - Completion of core courses,

 - Completion of a minimum of 33 graduate hours listed on the Graduate Plan of Study with a cumulative GPA of 3.0 or above,